JOURNALISM

 Connection and bonds are a major source of happiness and security for all of us.
 At different stages of life, we face disillusionment and loneliness, but imagine if we could write to a stranger without fear of judgment or retribution.
 Send a letter or photograph or any memento to share your stories with someone who will read, someone probably far across the world.
 This is the basic idea of the Snail Mail Project started two years ago by the then Mumbai resident Sumedha Sah…

-Published by Sakal Times on May 21, 2018, read full article here
+Published by Sakal Times (now the Bridge Chronicle) on May 21, 2018, read full article here

 Building social consciousness